ykrist/grim-dawn-devotion/README.md

 The number on left in the **Total Bonuses** is the total objective value (`weight * value`) for the bonus type.

 `configure.py` will create a config file for you.
 For example,

 ```bash
 ./configure.py -b "fire"
 ```

-will create a config file pre-filled with bonuses related to "fire" damage. `./info.py b` will list all bonuses.
+will create a config file pre-filled with bonuses related to "fire" damage. `./info.py b` will list all bonuses, but it's probably better to use [GrimTools](https://www.grimtools.com/calc/) to explore stars and constellations you might want.